 About Me

-Since I was young, I have been passionate about helping those around me and know I am happiest when I am able to support and care for others.
-Unsurprisingly, these core values and qualities led me to earn a Marriage and Family Therapist degree from John F. Kennedy University in 2013.
-Since then, I have worked for over 6 years in many different mental health settings and now specialize in anxiety, depression, grief counseling, relationship issues, life transitions, body image concerns/self- esteem, and stress management.
+Helping others is what I have always been passionate about.
+Since I was young, I knew I wanted to help people in some way.
+I considered other fields but when I reflected on what I am best at I realized that it is listening, being compassionate and non judgmental.
+These core values and qualities led me to earn a Marriage and Family Therapist degree from John F. Kennedy University in 2013.
+Since then, I have worked for over 13 years in many different mental health settings and now specialize in anxiety, depression, couples therapy, therapy for caregivers, trauma and coaching/short term therapy.

 Specializing in Anxiety Treatment, Depression and Couples Therapy